 - Your child may also feel more comfortable getting up to go during the night if they know they can ask for your help if they need it.
 The two-way audio communication feature in Nanit monitors lets your child easily let you know when they wake up, and you can let them know you’re on the way.

 Word to the wise: When your child is first learning a new skill, it may disrupt their usual sleep as their bodies and brains practice and process the information.
-This can apply to nighttime potty training as well, especially since an integral part of the learning is waking up to go to the bathroom.
+This can apply to nighttime potty training as well, especially since an integral part of potty learning is waking up to go to the bathroom.

 But the sleep disruption should be short lived.
 As soon as your child establishes their new habit—whether staying dry through the night or taking a nighttime trip or two to the potty—they generally return to their usual sleep patterns, and put themselves back to sleep quickly once back in bed.
 Plus, look, Ma!
 No diapers!